mpi-astronomy/FAQ/faq/chapters/python/virtualenv.md

 Pros: It's as straightforward as they come!
 If you need a purely Python package manager, `pip` is almost always there for you, and can get you set up quickly.

-Cons: `pip` can only install Python packages, not any other kinds of packages which those packages might depend on. `pip` is also relatively slow. `pip` is also not ideal for reproducibility or package development, since it's relies on `requirements.txt` files to lock in dependencies, but it cannot handle more than single order dependencies (e.g. you cannot fix the dependencies of dependencies), you can get inconsistent package installations between systems, etc.
+Cons: `pip` can only install Python packages, not any other kinds of packages which those packages might depend on. `pip` is also relatively slow. `pip` is also not ideal for reproducibility or package development since it relies on `pyproject.toml` or `requirements.txt` files to lock in dependencies, but it cannot handle complex dependencies (e.g., you cannot fix the dependencies of dependencies), you can get inconsistent package installations between systems, etc.

 ## `venv`